tibs/markup-history/markup-history.rst

 GML and SGML
 ------------

+.. note:: Should this be placed later, as SGML, and GML ignored?

+   How different was GML from SGML?

 Semantic.
 Meta-description.
 1969 (GML), 1986 (SGML)

 A mechanism for *describing* markup languages.
 Use of the DTD.